shenguojun/TestKotlinAndroidSynthetic/README.md

 One problem we encountered was using Kotlin synthetic with RecyclerView.

-In the view tree below, the RecyclerView item view has the same id with the view in activity (No.1 TextView's id is same with No.2 TextView's id).
+In the view tree below, the RecyclerView's item view has the same id with the view in activity (No.1 TextView's id is same with No.2 TextView's id).

 ![](https://raw.githubusercontent.com/shenguojun/ImageServer/master/uPic/image-20210721154205755.png)